Sno-Park locations • Snowplay locations • PDF Maps • Permits • Trail Etiquette • Advisory Committee

 parking permits for your vehicle: a one-day permit, a seasonal permit and possibly a special groomed trails

 permit.
-A Washington state licensed vehicle must have a Washington State Sno-Park permit.
+All vehicles must have a Washington State Sno-Park permit.

 - One-Day Permits